EvieLabs/Evie/README.md

 # Evie Re-write

-> Hey thanks for being intersted in coding the future of Evie!
+> Hey thanks for being interested in coding the future of Evie!

 ## What needs to be done